Pneumonia: A Serious Lung Infection

 Community-Acquired Pneumonia

 Community-acquired pneumonia (CAP) is a type of pneumonia that is acquired outside of a hospital or healthcare setting.
 CAP can be caused by a variety of pathogens, including bacteria, viruses, and fungi.
-The most common causes of CAP are Streptococcus pneumoniae, Haemophilus influenzae, and Mycoplasma pneumonia.
+The most common causes of CAP are Streptococcus pneumoniae, Haemophilus influenzae, and Mycoplasma pneumoniae.
 Symptoms of CAP can include fever, cough, chest pain, and shortness of breath.
 Treatment for CAP depends on the underlying cause but typically involves antibiotics, rest, and supportive care.

 Hospital-Acquired Pneumonia